stanleyqubit/MWSE/docs/source/types/tes3race.md

 ### `weight`

 *Read-only*.
 Access to the the height pair for males/females of the race.
+It corresponds to the scaling along the X and Y axes.

 **Returns**: